macimax/WIKI_STEPMANIA/Static-Mount-Points-for-USB-Profiles-(Windows).md

 # Step 5.
 Assign letters in preferences.ini

 Refer to the preferences.ini wiki for this, but MAKE SURE the backslash to your drive letter has been replaced with a forward slash.

+Or if you're on the latest and greatest 5.1-new, put the letter, the colon, and no slash.